1 // Copyright (c) 2011 The Chromium Authors. All rights reserved.

 195 // that has named stuff "InitLogging".

-bool BaseInitLoggingImpl(const PathChar
+196 BASE_EXPORT bool BaseInitLoggingImpl(const PathChar* log_file,

-197 LoggingDestination logging_dest
+197 LoggingDestination logging_dest,

-198 LogLockingState lock_log
+198 LogLockingState lock_log,

-199 OldFileDeletionState delete_old
+199 OldFileDeletionState delete_old,

-200 DcheckState dcheck_state
+200 DcheckState dcheck_state);

 202 // Sets the log file name and other global logging state.
 Calling this function